 With dwindling state and federal funding for small, individual non-profit entities, and increased funding for coalitions and collaborations, the Heritage Park offers another important opportunity to heritage sites and groups in the region: the possibility of pooling resources for marketing and publicity, and of requesting funding for collaborative projects.

-This new plan for the Thames River Heritage Park was developed in 2013 and 2014 in deep consultation with stakeholders, citizens, local and state elected officials, representatives and officers, and funded by the Avery-Copp House in Groton, Connecticut.
+This new plan for the Thames River Heritage Park was developed in 2013 and 2014 in deep consultation with stakeholders, citizens, local and state elected officials, representatives (and officers?), and funded by the Avery-Copp House in Groton, Connecticut.
 While it builds on the extensive planning work done for the original heritage park, it presents a new, streamlined strategy for the completion and ongoing functioning of the Park.

 Following this introductory chapter, this plan is divided into six sections: